How Long Do Old Seeds Last? (Chart Included)

 Try as they might, sometimes older seeds just don’t have it in them to sprout, grow, and go all the way to seed again.
 A will to germinate does not equal an ability to thrive.

-The cheat sheet below takes the average life expectancy of seeds from a variety of sources, including the cooperative extensions of Oregon State University, Colorado State University, Purdue University, and Virginia State University.
+The chart below takes the average life expectancy of seeds from a variety of sources, including the cooperative extensions of Oregon State University, Colorado State University, Purdue University, and Virginia State University, as well as my own personal experience over the last decade-plus.

 Consider it more as a guideline, as the shelf life of your seeds ultimately depends on the date on the packet and how carefully you’ve stored them since then.